Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Hardness of isometry channel discrimination

 \section{Hardness of isometry channel discrimination}

-In this section, we establish the difficulty of distinguishing between isometry channels with particular structures.
-In \cref{sec-321632}, we present a construction of a family of channels that are $\varepsilon$-close and prove that $\Omega(1/\varepsilon)$ queries are necessary to distinguish between the corresponding isometries.
-Moreover, in \cref{sec-1110117}, we present a different family of channels, that are also $\varepsilon$-close, but $\Omega(1/\varepsilon^2)$ queries are needed to discriminate between the corresponding isometries.
+In this section, we establish the hardness of distinguishing between isometry channels with specific structures.
+In \cref{sec-321632}, we present a construction of a family of isometries that are $\varepsilon$-close and prove that $\Omega(1/\varepsilon)$ queries are necessary to distinguish between them.
+Moreover, in \cref{sec-1110117}, we present a different family of isometries, that are also $\varepsilon$-close, but $\Omega(1/\varepsilon^2)$ queries are needed to distinguish between them.
 For ease of reference, we denote these constructions as Type I and Type II hard instances, respectively.